jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 $ pip install cfscrape
 ```

-You will need PowerShell v5.0 or higher installed to run Set-JAVNfo.ps1 (installed on Windows 10 by default).
+You will need PowerShell v5.0 or higher installed to run any of the .ps1 (PowerShell) files (installed on Windows 10 by default).
 If you get a Remote-ExecutionPolicy error when running, open an **administrator** PowerShell prompt, and run the following to unrestrict the script:
 ```
 > Set-ExecutionPolicy Unrestricted
 ```

+**I highly recommend using PowerShell Core (6.0 or higher) to run these scripts.**

 ## How To Run
 Please first edit the settings to match your desired preferences.
 It will not work if you do not do this, particularly with the folder you need to specify.